 SBA loans are considered one of the best small business loans.
 Small business owners who qualify will get loans with competitive interest rates and favorable repayment terms.
-But what happens if you are turned down?
-Here we’ll share common reasons SBA Loans may be declined and what you can do about it.
+But what happens if you’re turned down?
+Here we’ll share common reasons for an SBA loan denial and what you can do about it.

 First, some background.
 The U.S. Small Business Administration (SBA) generally doesn’t make loans.
 Instead, it guarantees loans made by lenders approved by the SBA.
 The exception is SBA Disaster Loans (including Economic Injury Disaster Loans) which the SBA makes directly to small business owners.

-What are the Minimum Qualifications for a SBA Loan?
+What Are the Eligibility Requirements for an SBA Loan?

 There are over ten different types of SBA loans, and each has its own qualification requirements.
 Generally, though, SBA loan requirements include the following:

 - Be a small business as defined by SBA size standards